ief015/open-konstruktor/SAVE-STRINGS.md

 - `03` Via

 ## Layer 6: Silicon horizontal connections

+This layer represents the horizontal connections silicon tiles.

 This layer has a length of `528` *((27 + 3) * 44)*.